learn-you-a-rust/error_handling/README.md

 If the Result value is the `Ok` variant, `unwrap` will return the value inside the `Ok`.
 If the Result is the `Err` variant, `unwrap` will call the `panic!` macro.

 The `expect` method is similar to `unwrap` but also lets us choose the `panic!` error message.

+It's best to choose an error return type that corresponds to the error value(s) of any operation(s) that are called in the function.